Learn French in France: Study French in language schools in France

-The well-known institution Alliance Francaise has branches almost anywhere, both in France and around the world.
-It is dedicated to promoting French worldwide: classes, cultural activities, and French certification.
-Classes cover all levels of French learning, from complete beginner (level A1) to autonomous (level C1).
-Intensive, extensive and evening classes are offered.
-They offer different packages with which you can combine your general French class with any of our other classes (workshops, personalised packages etc) during the same period, building a French training course adapted to your needs, availability and objectives.
+The well-known French language institution Alliance Francaise has branches almost everwhere, both in France and around the world.
+It is dedicated to promoting French worldwide via classes, cultural activities and French certification.
+French language classes cover all levels, from complete beginner (level A1) to autonomous (level C1).
+Intensive French classes for adults and evening classes are offered.
+They offer different packages with which you can combine your general French class with other classes – such as workshops, personalised packages etc. – at the same time, building a French training course adapted to your needs, availability and objectives.

-The international language school has 28 centres across France in all major cities.
-Teaching can be done privately or in groups and Berlitz teachers can even come to your offices Courses prices vary depending on the language being studied.
+This international school offers French language courses in 28 centres across France in major cities.
+Teaching can be done privately or in groups, or Berlitz teachers can even come to your office.
+Course prices vary depending on whether which language you choose.

-With six schools around the country, France Langue provides lessons for all levels of general French and specialised French (e.g. business, legal, medical), courses for French teachers, and exam preparation (TEF, DELF, TCF).
+With six schools around the country, France Langue provides lessons for all levels of general French and specialised French (eg. business, legal, medical), courses for French teachers, and exam preparation (TEF, DELF, TCF).
 All French teachers hold a university degree and/or a recognised language teaching qualification.
-The school also has accreditations with FFL Campus France, IALC (International Association of Language Centres), CSN (accreditation by Northern European countries) and Universite Paris Sorbonne.
+This French language learning school also has accreditations with FFL Campus France, IALC (International Association of Language Centres), CSN (accreditation by Northern European countries) and Universite Paris Sorbonne.